Embarcadero/SonarDelphi/README.md

 ![Java CI with Maven](https://github.com/JAM-Software/SonarDelphi/workflows/Java%20CI%20with%20Maven/badge.svg)

-[Embarcadero](https://www.embarcadero.com/)'s officially version of the *Sonar Delphi* plugin for use to analyze Delphi projects with SonarQube.
+[Embarcadero](https://www.embarcadero.com/)'s officially version of the **Sonar Delphi** plugin for use to analyze [Delphi](https://www.embarcadero.com/products/delphi) source code with SonarQube.
 Working to collect updates and contributions from other versions into this one and move if forward with new features.
-Thanks to [Joachim Marder](https://github.com/joachimmarder) of [JAM Software](http://www.jam-software.com/), and [Laurens van Run](https://github.com/Laurensvanrun) of [Mendrix](http://www.mendrix.nl/) for working with us on this, and everyone else who's contributed to the Sonar-Delphi projects on GibHub.
+Thanks to [Joachim Marder](https://github.com/joachimmarder) of [JAM Software](http://www.jam-software.com/), and [Laurens van Run](https://github.com/Laurensvanrun) of [Mendrix](http://www.mendrix.nl/) for working with us on this, and everyone else who's contributed to the Sonar-Delphi projects on GitHub.

 # SonarQube Delphi